fablabmade/madeinafablab-workshop-manual/02_workshop_intro.md

 The learning outcomes for the workshop are the following:

 - Learn how a product is made from concept to mass production
-- Understand the different phases and what roles participate into the process
+- Understand the different phases and what roles contribute to the process
-- Learn how to create a digital design for a product, starting from existing elements
+- Learn how to create a digital design for a product, starting from existing elements and customizing them to fit your idea
+- Build an overall understanding of electronics and micro-controllers
-- Understand business-related aspects of an hardware company
+- Understand business-related aspects of an hardware product company
 - Learn how to draft a basic business plan and how to approach production and sales
 - Understand basic elements of marketing and media advertising, including social media.